Acurisu/NieR-Replicant-ver.1.22474487139/README.md

 `fishing_skip_wait_time` prevents the player from going into stage 1 and directly skips to stage 3, thus instantly starting the battle as soon as the bobber is supposed to hit the water.

 `fishing_skip_battle` immediately finishes the battle.
 Using only this patch would lead to a more NieR:Automata like fishing.

+### Player model

+Sets the player model to prologue Nier and prevents it from being changed by the game.

 ### Money, XP, Health and Magic